 The following vital Japanese phrases are provided with their phonetic spelling:

 Do you speak English?: Eigo o hanasemasu ka?

-Check out the video below to learn some of the most common and important Japanese phrases.
+Check out the video above to learn some of the most common and important Japanese phrases.

 Things To Know About Tokyo Culture